danielgafni/dotfiles/README.md

  - alacritty
  - zellij
  - starship
+ - btop
+ - waybar
+ - hyprland

-All the colors & theming is set to Nord Theme.
+All the colors & theming are Nord.

 # Installation